rootcoode56/LMS-Learning-NSU-Management-System-/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/8e025f0f-484c-444f-9991-7fd13986a634) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

 Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.